fullmetaltac/interview_questions/python.md

 >🔹***What is monkey patching in Python?***

-The dynamic modifications made to a class or module at runtime are termed as monkey patching in Python
+The dynamic modifications made to a class or module at runtime are termed as monkey patching in Python.
+Most of the time it's a pretty terrible idea - it is usually best if things act in a well-defined way.
+One reason to monkey patch would be in testing.
+The mock package is very useful to this end.

 ```python
 class Victim: